requests-cache/aiohttp-client-cache/README.md

 See [CacheBackend](https://aiohttp-client-cache.readthedocs.io/en/latest/modules/aiohttp_client_cache.backends.base.html#aiohttp_client_cache.backends.base.CacheBackend)
 docs for details.

+## Related Projects
+Other python cache projects you may want to check out:

+* [aiohttp-cache](https://github.com/cr0hn/aiohttp-cache): A server-side async HTTP cache for the `aiohttp` web server
+* [diskcache](https://github.com/grantjenks/python-diskcache): A general-purpose (not HTTP-specific)
+  file-based cache built on SQLite
+* [aiocache](https://github.com/aio-libs/aiocache): General-purpose (not HTTP-specific) async cache backends
+* [requests-cache](https://github.com/reclosedev/requests-cache) An HTTP cache for `requests`; also served as a starting point for making `aiohttp-client-cache`
+* [CacheControl](https://github.com/ionrock/cachecontrol): An HTTP cache for `requests` that caches according to uses HTTP headers and status codes

 ## Credits
 Thanks to [Roman Haritonov](https://github.com/reclosedev) and [contributors](https://github.com/reclosedev/requests-cache/blob/master/CONTRIBUTORS.rst)
 for the original `requests-cache`!

-This project is licensed under the MIT license, with the exception of [storage backend code](https://github.com/reclosedev/requests-cache/tree/master/requests_cache/backends/storage) adapted from `requests-cache`, which is licensed under the BSD license ([copy included](https://github.com/JWCook/aiohttp-client-cache/blob/main/requests_cache.md)).
+This project is licensed under the MIT license, with the exception of portions of [storage backend code](https://github.com/reclosedev/requests-cache/tree/master/requests_cache/backends/storage) adapted from `requests-cache`, which is licensed under the BSD license ([copy included](https://github.com/JWCook/aiohttp-client-cache/blob/main/requests_cache.md)).